wmerfalen/xseq/README.md

-# Overview
+# Motivation
-xseq attempts to be an extended form of the `seq` program from GNU's coreutils.
-While seq mostly works with numbers, xseq can iterate over ranges of letters.
+xseq attempts to be an extended form of the `seq` While seq mostly works with numbers, xseq can iterate over ranges of letters.
 Some of seq's features are available in xseq.

-# Motivation
+## Goal: More flexible iteration
-seq is great.
+- seq is great.
 I often use it in bash scripts as an easy way to iterate over a range of numbers:
 ```sh
 for num in $(seq 1 100); do
     echo "Fetching record ${num}..."